 No matter how broadly worded, an exculpatory clause giving the purchaser privileges and protections in the bidding process over breaches of duties of fairness and good faith runs the risk of being interpreted narrowly by Canadian courts in order to protect the integrity and business efficacy of the bidding process.

-In light of this inconsistency in the jurisprudence and the guidance provided by Canadian courts, purchasers are well advised to be as clear as possible in the wording of their privilege and other exculpatory clauses and not to rely too heavily on their protection as the courts have worked around these clauses when necessary to protect the integrity and business efficacy of the bidding process.
+Despite these purchaser-friendly trends, purchasers continue to be well advised to be as clear as possible in the wording of their privilege and other exculpatory clauses and not to rely too heavily on their protection.
+We have often seen courts, and in particular trial level courts, work around these clauses when necessary to protect the integrity and fairness of the bidding process.

 Category B: Trade agreements

 The Canadian federal government, and Canada’s provinces and territories are parties to a number of trade agreements intended to broaden market access for their domestic suppliers.

 The notable multilateral agreements that apply most broadly to government entities across Canada are the 2017 domestic Canadian Free Trade Agreement (“CFTA”) and Canada-European Union Comprehensive Economic Trade Agreement (“CETA”).
 CETA was ground-breaking in its breadth of coverage in that it is the first international agreement that applies to all levels of government in Canada, government agencies, municipalities and certain publicly funded entities.